 Traditional fire building is falling out of fashion with mounting environmental and health concerns.
 But if that’s not reason enough, the stealth aspect of a smokeless fire is pretty cool too for those who are into survival.

 We’ve talked about what makes a fire smoke, the chemicals and compounds released, the best tinder and fuel to work with, and alternative building methods rooted in Native wisdom to modern convention.
 Now, it’s up to you.
+Check our our tips and guidelines on campfire safety to stay safe outdoors.

 Do you have a favorite way to go smokeless with your fire?
 Why do you think it’s important to have a smokeless fire?